 This gives you residual income!
 Many companies will gladly pay you 30 to 50 percent commissions on the initial sale, because they realize how expensive it is to find a new customer.
 Once they get the customer, they thank you for your time, and cut you off from future commissions.

 Recurring commissions are vital.
-I pretty much only promote affiliate programs with residual and recurring commissions (other than Amazon).
+I try to only promote affiliate programs with residual and recurring commissions (other than Amazon).
 I like not having to start over at zero every single month.

 This is one of the reasons I personally love network marketing so much.
 Not only do I get paid on my own referrals, but I also get paid on THEIR referrals, infinite levels deep.
 Personally, I’d rather have one percent of 100 people’s sales than 100 percent of my own sales.

 Check out my network marketing business.
-I’m currently the top recruiter and top rep.
+I’m currently one of the top recruiters and top reps.

 # 4: Commission Percentages